docpad-archive/documentation/CONTRIBUTING.md

 All pull requests must conform to the following criteria in order to get merged in:

-- ### Single line, single change, pull requests only No monolithic/bundled pull requests as they are impossible to merge in due to: conflicting +1s and -1s in the same pull request, they get out of date quicker, and often conflict with other changes going on creating merge conflicts, all round leading to an impossible amount of overhead.
+- ### Single paragraph pull requests only
+	Each pull request should only alter one paragrah each, pull requests that alter more than one paragraph at a time will likely need to be redone.
+This is because monolithic/bundled pull requests are impossible to merge in due to the extreme level of overhead they cause by conflicting +1s and -1s in the same pull request, getting out of date with other changes quicker, getting in conflict with other merged in changes quicker.

 - ### Spelling fixes are great
 	We love it when people fix these!